 "(a) The board of trustees of any institution organized under this Chapter may, with the prior approval of the North Carolina Community Colleges System Office, convey a right-of-way or easement for highway construction or for utility installations or modifications.
 When in the opinion of the board of trustees the use of any other real property owned or held by the board of trustees is unnecessary or undesirable for the purposes of the institution, the board of trustees, subject to prior approval of the State Board of Community Colleges, may sell, exchange, or lease the property.
-The board of trustees may dispose of any personal property owned or held by the board of trustees without approval of the State Board of Community Colleges consistent with G.S.
+The board of trustees may dispose of any personal property owned or held by the board of trustees without approval of the State Board of Community Colleges.
+Personal property titled to the State Board of Community Colleges consistent with G.S.
 115D-14 and G.S.
-115D-58.5 may be transferred to another community college at no cost and without the approval of the Department of Administration, Division of 2 3 4 Surplus Property.
+115D-58.5 may be transferred to another community college at no cost and without the approval of the Department of Administration, Division of Surplus Property.